2023 NFL Week 7 odds, predictions, best bets by Chris 'The Bear' Fallica

 "Bear Bets" are real wagers that Chris "The Bear" Fallica is actually making.

-We finished 1-3 last week, but we were a few plays away from 3-1.
-In case you can't tell, I'm still upset about that Patriots ending.
+We finished 1-3 last week but were a few plays away from 3-1.
+I'm still upset about that Patriots ending, if you can't tell.
 Anyway, let's get back to the winning side of the ledger in Week 7.

-For those of you new to this space, nothing makes football better than having a few bucks on the games.
-And if you are looking for some wagers to get in on the action, I have you covered.
+For those new to this space, if you are looking for some wagers to get in on the action, I have you covered.
+Nothing makes football better than having a few bucks on the games.

 Also, in addition to giving you picks, I will be throwing in my Survivor plays at the end of this because why not?